Mechanisms of Introspective Awareness: Localizing Introspection Mechanisms

-\looseness=-1 \Cref{figure:gates-ablation} shows three interventions on gate featues.
+\looseness=-1 \hyperref[figure:gate-features-combined]{\Cref{figure:gate-features-combined}c} shows three interventions on gate features.
 The red curve shows that progressively ablating top-ranked gates from steered examples reduces detection rate (from 39.5\% to 10.1\%), demonstrating their causal necessity.
 The green curve measures detection rate when patching steered-example activations onto unsteered prompts, providing evidence of partial sufficiency (max: 25.1\%).
 The blue curve tracks forced identification rate when ablating gates, showing the model retains access to steering information through other pathways (57.7\% to 46.2\%).
 Together, these curves reveal that gate features suppress default response pathways and must be deactivated for the model to detect anomalies.

-\looseness=-1 By contrast, the top-200 features with the most positive attribution (\Cref{figure:top-logit-attribution-features}, \textit{left}) show no causal effect: ablating them does not meaningfully change detection, and patching them produces near-zero detection (\Cref{appendix-section:positive-attribution-features}).
-Notably, several of these correspond to emphatic transitions in informal text (e.g., surprise interjections, discourse markers), a pattern that also appears among evidence carrier features.
+\looseness=-1 By contrast, the top-200 features with the most positive attribution (promoting ``Yes'') show no causal effect: ablating them does not meaningfully change detection, and patching them produces near-zero detection (\Cref{appendix-section:positive-attribution-features}).
+Notably, several of these correspond to emphatic transitions in informal text (e.g., surprise interjections, discourse markers), a pattern that also appears among evidence carriers.